Skip to content

 return a + b

-We only need to write Client the request function according to the request parameter writing method of the API function, and leave the function body empty, as shown in
+We only need to write the request function for Client using the request parameter syntax, and leave the function body empty, as shown in

 from utilmeta.core import cli, api, response